Roll-your-own cigarette: Cigarette rolling

+In Russia a special kind of self-rolled cigarette was in use, called "goat's leg" (козья ножка).
+A paper (commonly a newspaper paper) was rolled in a cone, which was bent in half in the middle and the wider part was filled with tobacco.
+In a way, it resembled a tobacco pipe.

 Prevalence

-RYO has become more popular in the United States in recent years, but relatively few smokers, only 6.7%, actually roll their own cigarettes.
-In contrast, this rate was 15% in Canada, 22% in Australia, and 30% in the UK.
+Relatively few smokers in the US, only 6.7%, actually roll their own cigarettes.
+In contrast, this rate was 17.1% in Canada, 24.2% in Australia, and 28.4% in the UK.
 Reasons for this difference include the generally lower price of traditional cigarettes in most states in the US compared to Canada and Europe.